Phala-Network/phat-contract-starter-kit/src/JS_API_DOC.md

 The `pink.httpRequest()` allows for you to make a single HTTP request from your function to an HTTP endpoint.
 You will have to define your args:
 - `url: string` – The URL to send the request to.
-- `method: string` – The HTTP method to use for the request (e.g. GET, POST, PUT).
+- `method?: string` – (Optional) The HTTP method to use for the request (e.g. GET, POST, PUT).
 Defaults to GET.
-- `headers: Headers` – An map-like object containing the headers to send with the request.
+- `headers?: Headers` – (Optional) An map-like object containing the headers to send with the request.
-- `body: Uint8Array | string` – The body of the request, either as a Uint8Array or a string.
+- `body?: Uint8Array | string` – (Optional) The body of the request, either as a Uint8Array or a string.
-- `returnTextBody: boolean` – A flag indicating whether the response body should be returned as a string (true) or a Uint8Array (false).
+- `returnTextBody?: boolean` – (Optional) A flag indicating whether the response body should be returned as a string (true) or a Uint8Array (false).

 Returned is the `Object` response from the HTTP request containing the following fields:
 - `{number} statusCode` - The HTTP status code of the response.